 The following opinions are completely biased based on the above statement. . .

-The hot look in tile is still mosaics, but if you are going to use them, go big or go home.
+The hot look in accent tile was mosaics in 2009 (but UPDATE in 2015 accent tile trends have changed 3 times since), and if you are going to use them, go big or go home.

 Like in this bathroom (above) or in this kitchen (below).
 What works about the backsplash here, is that it’s the most important feature next to the Caesar Stone Countertop.
 This way it becomes the background instead of competing for attention with the limestone mosaic backsplash.